 - Doctor’s Visit: “Your creatinine levels are slightly elevated, which could indicate a problem with your kidneys.
 We’ll need to run some more tests to confirm.”

 - Lab Report: “Serum creatinine: 1.2 mg/dLImagine your blood as a vast ocean, teeming with various molecules and substances essential for life. mg/dL (milligrams per deciliter) is a unit of measurement used to quantify the concentration of these substances within your blood.
-It’s like a measuring… Read More (reference range: 0.6-1.3 mg/dL for men).”
+It’s like a measuring cup that reveals how much of a particular ingredient is… Read More (reference range: 0.6-1.3 mg/dL for men).”

 - Kidney Disease Monitoring: “We’ll monitor your creatinine levels closely to track the progression of your chronic kidney disease.”